-Performance monitor registers, or PMRs, offer an extensive set of on-chip registers similar to SPRs.
-These are defined by the Power ISA and implemented on the e500 and are implementation-specific resources on e300 cores.
+• Performance monitor registers, or PMRs, offer an extensive set of on-chip registers similar to SPRs.
+These are defined by the Power ISA and implemented on the e500.
+This functionality is defined in SPRs on the e600 cores.

 To optimize instruction execution, implementations typically employ duplicate space for certain heavily used registers, such as rename and shadow registers.
 Such microarchitectural resources vary from device to device and are not addressed here.